-Buying a home is a significant financial milestone, and for first-time home buyers, understanding the basics of mortgages is essential to make informed decisions.
+Buying a home is a significant financial milestone, and for first-time home buyers, understanding the basics of mortgages in Maryland is essential to make informed decisions.
 A mortgage is a loan specifically designed for purchasing real estate, typically with a long repayment period.
 Here’s a comprehensive guide to help first-timers navigate the intricate world of mortgages:

 Types of Mortgages: